jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 It defines a single service, built from the `Dockerfile`.
 All it does for now is to echo `ready` and exit.
 The volume line, `.:/home/app/chat`, tells docker to mount the application folder `.` on the host to the `/home/app/chat` folder inside the container, so that changes we'll make to source files on the host will be automatically reflected inside the container, and vice versa.
 This is very important for keeping your test-edit-reload cycles as short as possible in development.
 It will, however, create some issues with how npm installs dependencies, which we'll come back to.

-For now, we're good to go.
-When we run `docker-compose up`, docker will create our container with node set up.
+For now, however, we’re good to go.
+When we run docker-compose up, docker will create an image with node set up as specified in the `Dockerfile`, and it will start a container with that image and run the echo command, which shows that everything is set up OK.

 ```shell
 $ docker-compose up